 “Even if your intentions are good, it’s important that you don’t offend anyone,” Gilad said.
 “And the only way to do that is by having a diverse team of people at the company making those decisions.”

-Diverse teams can bring their own viewpoints to collaborations.
-Team mates can then share their feedback and ideas based on their experiences.
+Diverse teams can bring their viewpoints to collaborations.
+Teammates can then share their feedback and ideas based on their experiences.

 Eva Tsai of Google shared this example of why diversity is so important to begin with:

 “Don’t hurry just for the sake of doing it,” Gilad added.
 “Don’t just put up a statement on your website or a black square on your social media.
 Those things tend to be performative.
-I would recommend to stop, sit down and think what you want it to look like.
-What you want maybe a year down the road to look like.
+I recommend stopping, sitting down, and thinking about what you want it to look like.
+What do you want maybe a year down the road to look like.
 And then start implementing those things.”